AACTFest 2019: Adjudication Training

 The schedule for the 2019 national festival includes each company performing once, with adjudications on the following day.
 The Adjudication Seminar will meet for instruction in the mornings, view the shows in the afternoons, and gather in the evenings to review the shows.

 If you are interested in the adjudication process, but can't take the five-day seminar, we are offering a separate Introduction to Adjudication Workshop.
 The fee for the workshop is $30.
 Register for the workshop when you register for AACTFest.

 The AACT Adjudication Training is part of the national festival, but requires an extra fee ($135) to help cover the costs of the five plus days of intensive instruction.
 Register for the training when you register for AACTFest.

 - National Festival Registration

 - To add-on Adjudication Training contact AACT office 817-732-3177 or email@example.com

 Workshop Facilitator: Kathy Pingel

-Conducting the Adjudication Training and the Introduction to Adjudication Workshop is Kathy Pingel.
+Conducting the Adjudication Seminar and the Introduction to Adjudication Workshop is Kathy Pingel.
 Kathy has adjudicated at the state, regional, national, and international levels, and has taught workshops in improvisation, directing, and senior theatre.
 She also facilitated AACT’s National Theatre Education Directors Conference.
 Kathy was the Director of Education and Youth Programming at the Des Community Playhouse for 10 years, and also served as Artistic Director of the Kate Goldman Children’s Theatre.
 She holds a BA in Theatre from Eastern Michigan University, where she studied with Virginia Koste, and an MA from Northwestern University in Performance Studies, where she worked with Frank Galati.
 She also holds an MA in Teaching from Northwestern.